 Keratoconus isn’t common, but it’s a progressive eye disease that requires ongoing medical management to prevent health complications.
 Board-certified ophthalmologists David Fuerst, MD and Nicole Fuerst, MD specialize in cornea conditions and can diagnose and treat keratoconus.
-To schedule a comprehensive eye exam with the compassionate and experienced team at David J. Fuerst, MD, Inc., call the office in Glendale or West Covina, California, or request an appointment online today.
+To schedule a comprehensive eye exam with the compassionate and experienced team at Fuerst Eye Center, call the office in Glendale or West Covina, California, or request an appointment online today.

 Keratoconus is a disease that causes thinning, bulging, and scarring of the cornea.
 It often affects both eyes, but not equally.
 The disease can progress over time and cause irregular astigmatism and blurry vision that can’t be corrected with prescription eyeglasses.